sethforprivacy/sethforprivacy.com/content/guides/bitcoin-monero-atomic-swaps.md

 author: Seth For Privacy
 comments: false
 date: "2021-08-17T10:00:00-04:00"
-description: It's been a long time coming, but it's finally here.
+summary: It's been a long time coming, but it's finally here.
 You can, *today*, swap Bitcoin <> Monero directly peer-to-peer, over Tor, with no custodian or trusted 3rd-party, no KYC (Know Your Customer) info, nothing.
 draft: false